h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **Learn_rate**: Specify the learning rate.
 The range is 0.0 to 1.0.

 - **Distribution**: Select the loss function.
-The options are auto, bernoulli, multinomial, or gaussian.
+The options are auto, bernoulli, multinomial, gaussian, poisson, gamma, or tweedie.

+- **Tweedie_power**: (Only applicable if *Tweedie* is selected for **Family**) Specify the Tweedie power.
+The range is from 1 to 2.
+For a normal distribution, enter `0`.
+For Poisson distribution, enter `1`.
+For a gamma distribution, enter `2`.
+For a compound Poisson-gamma distribution, enter a value greater than 1 but less than 2.
+For more information, refer to [Tweedie distribution](https://en.wikipedia.org/wiki/Tweedie_distribution).

 - **Score\_each\_iteration**: (Optional) Check this checkbox to score during each iteration of the model training.